 IALA Guideline G1128 on the specification of e-Navigation technical services enables service providers, consumers and regulatory authorities to have a common understanding of a technical service and its implementation.
 The Guideline differs between the actual service specification (functionality and interfaces), technical designs (technology specific considerations) and instance descriptions (specific setup of a single service instance).
 All sections of the guideline are characterized by a fixed scheme.
 This enables the standardized specification of services in a Service Oriented Architecture.

 A Technical Service should be formally specified and documented, as described by IALA Guideline G1128.
 At the time of writing, this guideline aims at improving the visibility and accessibility of available Technical Services and information provided by them.
-Data models of Technical Services should be implemented using the S-100 Universal Hydrographic Data Model.
+The Guideline provides Service Specifications, Service Designs and Service Instance Descriptions for any kind of e-Navigation Technical Service in a standardised way.
+Any Technical Service Specification in the context of e-Navigation shall comply with this Guideline.
+Technical Service Specifications shall provide references to the appropriate S-100 Product Specifications if available or to the appropriate S-100 features and attributes in their data models.

 ARCHITECTURES FOR e-NAVIGATION